cudoventures/cudos-noded-packager/README.md

 Please see the following details on how to install a Cudos node daemon using these binary packages, on a Linux system.

-## Install direct from the package repository
+## Install from the package repository

+Install the Network Pack for the Cudos blockchain network you want this node to be on, in whatever capacity.
+The network pack contains the genesis.json file and the initial seed and RPC connection information needed to get the node connected.

+The packages used to install the different networks are:
+* cudos-network-dressrehearsal
+* cudos-network-mainnet
+* cudos-network-private-testnet
+* cudos-network-public-testnet

+NB The packs are mutually exclusive, they share the same filenames.
+Using this system of packaging, any given host can only be on one Cudos network at any one time.

-The following is correct for public-testnet
+The following examples are correct for Cudos Public Testnet.

 #### Red Hat family (RHEL, CentOS & Fedora)